 How is a food allergy in dogs diagnosed?

 At a time of writing, there is no clinically reliable way to diagnose food allergy in dogs.
 The only way you can diagnose if your dog is allergic to a certain food is by doing an elimination diet and challenge.
-Basically, you take all the foods that your dog usually eats and replace them with a new food that you have not feed before for a period of six to eight weeks.
+Basically, you take all the foods that your dog usually eats and replace them with a new food your dog hasn’t had before for a period of six to eight weeks.
 If your Frenchie does have a food allergy, the symptoms will slowly subside and you will see an improvement over this period of time.

 Before we go into the elimination diet process, we need to prepare a new diet for your dog.
 It is recommended that you prepare a diet consisting of home-prepared foods and not commercial dog foods.
 With home-prepared foods, you know exactly what you put into your dog’s mouth.
 Some of the foods that should be avoided during the elimination diet are treats, human foods, bones, milk, supplements, any form of flavored medications, and toothpaste.